Hiring Data Annotator for AI: Our Advice

 (-) Requires resources and efforts for training

 In short, having a team of in-house data annotators has both pros and cons.
 So the final decision depends on your needs.
 If you want a dedicated team that remains committed to the project, if you have significant resources: building a team of in-house data annotators seems possible.
 But don't dream: if you're dealing with medical data, it's unlikely that a doctor will agree to annotate your data at an hourly rate similar to Amazon SageMaker or Clickworker.
-If not, you can opt for outsourced solutions.
+If you can't build a team internally, you can opt for outsourced solutions.
 Two solutions: freelancers and specialized service providers (such as Innovatiana).

 2. Recruit freelance consultants for your annotation tasks